Shossi/Jenkins-EKS-Python/README.md

 With this approach, I ensured modularity and scalability, allowing for flexibility in future adjustments to the infrastructure.

 ---

-This should make your approach much clearer, and the diagram will enhance the reader’s understanding of the infrastructure.
-Would you like help with creating the detailed content for the diagram?

 ### Prerequisites